python-trio/trio/docs/source/tutorial.rst

 how async/await compares to other ways of handling concurrency in Python.

+As we've already noted, trio tasks are conceptually rather similar to Python's built-in threads, as provided by the :mod:`threading` module.
+And in all common Python implementations, threads have a famous limitation: the Global Interpreter Lock, or "GIL" for short.
+The GIL means that even if you use multiple threads, your code still (mostly) ends up running on a single core.
+People tend to find this frustrating.

-Of course, it's impossible to talk about Python concurrency without talking about the GIL.
-From trio's point of view, the problem with the GIL isn't that it restricts parallelism.
+But from trio's point of view, the problem with the GIL isn't that it restricts parallelism.
 Of course it would be nice if Python had better options for taking advantage of multiple cores, but that's an extremely difficult problem to solve, and in the mean time there are lots of problems where a single core is totally adequate – or where if it isn't, then process- or machine-level parallelism works fine.

 No, the problem with the GIL is that it's a *lousy deal*: we give up on using multiple cores, and in exchange we get... almost all the same